anhtuduong/KVS-concurrency-fault-tolerance/PROJECT_SUMMARY.md

 - **Encapsulation:** The `KVStore` encapsulates the `Tree` data structure and the `ReadWriteLockDWD`, hiding the complexity of the data storage and synchronization from the client threads (`DataLogger` and `Agency`).
 - **Abstraction:** The `KVStore` provides a simple, high-level API (`putTemperature`, `getAverage`) that is easy for the clients to use.
 - **Separation of Concerns:** Each class has a well-defined responsibility, making the system easier to understand, maintain, and extend.

-## 4. Conclusion

-This project provides a practical and engaging way to learn about fundamental computer science concepts.
-By building a simulated real-world system, students can see the interplay between data structures, concurrency, and system design.
-The key takeaways are the importance of choosing the right data structure for the job, the necessity of synchronization in concurrent systems, and the value of designing for fault tolerance.